 Training is important in every organization.
 It means that you can be sure that your employees have the right skills necessary to do their jobs.

-While qualifications and credentials are often necessary as part of the recruitment process when hiring new employees, ongoing employee training and development is essential to ensure that your workers have the skills they need to carry out their roles within your organization.
+While qualifications and credentials are often necessary as part of the recruitment process when hiring new employees, the onboarding training program should not be a finishing point of the learning process.
+Ongoing employee training and development is essential to ensure that your workers have the skills they need to carry out their roles within your organization.

 Important reasons to invest in training

 Workers who don’t receive trainings can be inefficient, can cause costly mistakes, have a low production value and can cause you to lose customers.